-3.3 No short term or speculative Trading
+3.3 No short term or speculative trading

 CUP encourages all employees and directors to adopt a long-term attitude to their investment in CUP.
-Consequently, they should not engage in short-term or speculative Trading in CUP securities.
-However, the sale of Shares that have been issued after vesting of performance rights or an exercise of options will not be regarded as short-term Trading.
+Consequently, they should not engage in short-term or speculative trading in CUP securities.

 Additionally, employees and directors should not engage in short selling of CUP securities.